Maternity Benefits in Private Organizations

 Dear Barnali,

-Moreover, your group medical insurance, to the best of my understanding, would cover only hospitalisation expenses incurred due to delivery, medical termination of pregnancy or miscarriage but not the payment of wages/salary for the period of absence.
+Moreover, your group medical insurance, to the best of my understanding, would cover only hospitalization expenses incurred due to delivery, medical termination of pregnancy, or miscarriage, but not the payment of wages/salary for the period of absence.

-As I am only able to understand that the group medical insurance facility extended by your management is just an additional benefit, it cannot empower your management to take away the statutory benefits under the Act.
+As far as I can understand, the group medical insurance facility extended by your management is just an additional benefit.
+It cannot empower your management to take away the statutory benefits under the Act.

 From India, Salem

-Thanks to Mr Umakanthan M. for commenting with reference to different Sections of the MB Act 1961.
-However, some few points need to be added for which I respectfully seek his kind permission.
+Thanks to Mr. Umakanthan M. for commenting with reference to different sections of the MB Act 1961.
+However, a few points need to be added for which I respectfully seek his kind permission.

-My observations for Ms Barnali would be that she, as a querist, should always attempt to give complete information i.e. the company/factory/establishment in respect of which she has posted the question.
-It is imperative to know whether it is a factory which is covered by ESI Act 1948, if yes, then MB Act 1961 would not be applicable in terms of Section 2(2) of the MB Act.
+My observations for Ms. Barnali would be that she, as a querist, should always attempt to give complete information, i.e., the company/factory/establishment in respect of which she has posted the question.
+It is imperative to know whether it is a factory covered by the ESI Act 1948.
+If yes, then the MB Act 1961 would not be applicable in terms of Section 2(2) of the MB Act.

-2. Yes, MB Act 1961 is mandatory if your establishment employs 10 or more workers at any time during a year.
-And it is mandatory to give paid leaves for 26 weeks under MB Amendment Act 2017.
+Yes, the MB Act 1961 is mandatory if your establishment employs 10 or more workers at any time during a year.
+It is also mandatory to give paid leaves for 26 weeks under the MB Amendment Act 2017.

-3. Group Mediclaim policy is not a substitute to the benefits under MB Act, because wages are payable during the prescribed period of 26 weeks.
-It would count as an additional benefit given by the company towards the hospitalization expenses only.
+Group Mediclaim policy is not a substitute for the benefits under the MB Act because wages are payable during the prescribed period of 26 weeks.
+It would count as an additional benefit given by the company towards hospitalization expenses only.

-Hope this supplements the comments of Mr Umakanthan ji and also answers your query.
-For any other clarification you are always welcome to post individual query to me or on the forum.
+Hope this supplements the comments of Mr. Umakanthan and also answers your query.
+For any other clarification, you are always welcome to post an individual query to me or on the forum.

 You are also requested to validate the comments of contributing experts if you find them useful and adding to your knowledge.